startxfr/helm-repository/charts/cluster-console/README.md

 # STARTX helm : cluster-console

-This helm chart is used to configure Auth at the cluster level.
+This helm chart is used to configure openshift console at the cluster level.
 This chart is part of the cluster-xxx startx helm chart that doesn't create application deployment but rather represent a cluster configuration state orchestrated by gitops tools like ArgoCD.